-- Individual Assured Shorthold Tenancies (ASTs) - Rooms are let to individuals on separate ASTs between the single tenant and landlord.
+Individual Short Assured Tenancies (SATs) - Rooms are let to individuals on separate SATs between the single tenant and landlord.
 Tenants have exclusive possession of one room (bedroom) but share communal areas with other tenants.
-If a tenant on an individual AST decides to leave the property, s/he has to give notice in the appropriate way to the landlord, but this does not affect any of the other tenants in the property.
-The landlord is responsible for finding another tenant and is also responsible for paying the Council Tax. - Joint Tenancies Tenants do not have exclusive possession to any particular room, but share all rooms in the house.
+If a tenant on an individual SAT decides to leave the property, s/he has to give notice in the appropriate way to the landlord, but this does not affect any of the other tenants in the property.
+The landlord is responsible for finding another tenant and is also responsible for paying the Council Tax.

+• Joint Tenancies - Tenants do not have exclusive possession to any particular room, but share all rooms in the house.
 The tenancy agreement will include all the tenants' names.
 As all tenants on the tenancy agreement are jointly and severally liable for the rent, if one tenant leaves the others are still responsible for the full amount of rent and it is up to the remaining tenants (generally) to find a replacement.
-All the tenants on the tenancy agreement will be responsible for Council Tax (unless they are students in full time education)
+All the tenants on the tenancy agreement will be responsible for Council Tax (unless they are students in full time education).

-Generally speaking landlords prefer to let a shared house on a joint tenancy as the tenants are then liable for Council Tax.
+Generally speaking landlords prefer to let a two bedroom shared house on a joint tenancy as the tenants are then liable for Council Tax.
 Joint tenancies are also less risky for landlords as all tenants are liable for rent, so arrears can be chased through all or one of the tenants on the agreement.

-In a shared house where all tenants have individual agreements the landlord will be responsible for the Council Tax.
+In a HMO whether or not the tenants have individual agreements or a joint tenancy the landlord will be responsible for the Council Tax.
 All bills (including utilities) will remain in the landlord's name.
 Charges for this are normally passed to the tenants either as included in the rent, or through an additional service charge.
 This can be paid weekly or monthly.